- Log in to post comments

-Also, through building and programming robots, kids of all ages can learn about computer science (CS) and life skills, such as computational thinking, coding, literacy, physical science, mathematics, healthy competitiveness, teamwork and perseverance.
+More so, building and programming robots can help learners improve vital computer science (CS) and life skills, such as computational thinking, coding, literacy, physical science, mathematics, healthy competitiveness, teamwork and perseverance.

-Learning robotics and participating in competitive events also serves as the backdrop for helping students understand the use of robots in more authentic contexts.
-In the real-world, robots help in space, in manufacturing, on military missions and the list goes on.
-Artificial intelligence (AI) also makes it possible for intelligent robots to interact with humans in their homes by helping with household chores, providing security and even entertainment.
+Learning robotics and AI can also provide students needed context to understand the use of robots in more authentic contexts and industries, such as enterprise, space exploration, manufacturing, and military missions.
+Evolving AI even makes it possible for intelligent robots to interact with humans in their lives and homes by assisting with household chores, providing security, companionship and entertainment.

-Unfortunately, in-depth learning of high-level robotics is not highly accessible to all students, and often when it is, the necessary rigor is not always applied during instruction.
-That means students are getting only part of the learning and not the bigger picture or the rich interdisciplinary and integrative nature of mechatronics — which is the intersection between electrical and mechanical engineering and CS.
+Unfortunately, in-depth learning of advanced robotics isn't always accessible to all students, and often when it is, the necessary rigor is not always applied to lessons.
+That means students are getting only part of the learning, not the complete picture of the interdisciplinary and integrative nature of mechatronics — the intersection between electrical and mechanical engineering and CS.

-- How can we use our VEX Clawbot kit to build and program a robot that is controlled by a human operator using the VEXnet joystick and VEXnet keys to interface with the microcontroller?
+- How can we use our VEX V5 kit to build and program a clawbot robot controlled by a human operator linking the V5 controller and V5 Robot Brain via interface?

-I highly recommend having students categorize each of the parts (along with an explanation of each) into the following four groups:
+To simplify the hardware functions, categorize each of the parts, along with explanations, into the following four groups:

 Step 2: Build your robot.

-Typically, I do not recommend having students follow a tutorial step-by-step tutorial, but I would allow it due to the complexity of an initial VEX build — I would in this case!
-The VEX guide for building the Clawbot is an excellent introduction to the robot build and for learning the uses of most of the parts categorized by students in Step 1.
+Typically, I recommend having students skip a step-by-step tutorial, but I would allow it due to the complexity of an initial VEX build.
+Depending on your available hardware, either the V5 Clawbot or V5 Clawbot legacy is an excellent introduction to the robot build and for learning the uses of the hardware categorized in Step 1.

 Note to teachers: Although an experienced and patient builder could carry out this step independently, I recommend pairing your students for the initial build.
-Uniting the structural and motion components is not an easy task.
+Uniting the structural and motion components can be a challenging task.
 By working cooperatively, the students will realize the need for teamwork.

-Whenever I encounter learners in my workshop with significant expertise in building and programming the VEX V5 robotics system, I assign them an open-ended robot build and program that must adhere to specific criteria and constraints.
-That keeps them engaged, allows them to expand on their creativity and prevents them from doing all of the heavy mental lifting in a group that often deprives less experienced learners of the vital toil necessary for more in-depth learning.
+Whenever I encounter learners with significant expertise in building and programming the VEX V5 robotics system, I assign them an open-ended robot build and program that must adhere to specific criteria and constraints.
+That keeps them engaged, allows them to expand on their creativity and prevents them from doing all the heavy mental lifting in a group that often deprives less experienced learners of the vital toil necessary for deeper learning.

 Step 3: Learn the functions of gears, motors, sensors and other components.

 Because of movies and cartoons, many kids (and adults) think of droids whenever robots are mentioned.
-However, it’s important for them to understand that most robots are not created for appearance (whether human or machine-like) but more so to carry out repetitive actions, tasks and jobs that are either too dangerous or impossible for humans to do on their own.
+However, they need to understand that most robots are not created for appearance (whether human or machine-like) but more so to carry out repetitive actions, tasks and jobs that are either too dangerous or impossible for humans to do on their own.

-Students will also need to understand that magic doesn't make robots work or move efficiently.
-Instead it's an amalgamation of systems working in concert — that rely on electronic controls (such as sensors and microcontrollers) and programming software for instructions.
+Students must also understand that magic doesn't make robots work or move efficiently.
+Instead, it's an amalgam of systems working in concert, relying on electronic controls (such as sensors and microcontrollers) and programming software for instructions.
 The VEX V5 uses an advanced microcontroller called the Robot Brain as the central control unit.

-Even before programming (Step 4) students should learn that motors, wheels, gears, shafts and also pneumatics (among other accessories) is what enables motion in robot mechanism.
-For helping them make some of these connections, offer a couple of the learning targets (LTs) that I constructed for the Clawbot build:
+Even before programming (Step 4), students should learn that motors, wheels, gears, shafts, and pneumatics (among other accessories) enable motion in robot mechanisms.
+To help them make some of these connections, offer a couple of the following learning targets (LTs) that I constructed for the Clawbot build:

 - I can hear each motor grind when I move the gears behind the wheels on both sides of my robot.